Ozan Yanar

-Ozan Göksu Yanar (born 3 May 1987 in Istanbul, Turkey) is a Finnish politician and a former Member of the Finnish Parliament, representing the Green League.
-He has been the chairman of Federation of Green Youth and Students since 2015.
+Ozan Göksu Yanar (born 3 May 1987) is a Finnish politician and a former Member of the Finnish Parliament, representing the Green League.
+He has been the chairman of the Federation of Green Youth and Students since 2015.

+Early life

+Yanar was born on 3 May 1987 in Istanbul, Turkey.
+He attended the University of Helsinki.

+Career

 Ozan Yanar introduces himself at the Greens of Finland party conference, Oulu, 2015.

-Yanar was elected to the Parliament in the 2015 election, with 4,196 votes.
-He took part in the 2019 election, but was not re-elected.
+Yanar was elected to the Parliament in the 2015 election, with 4,196 votes, taking office on 22 April 2015.
+He took part in the 2019 election but was not re-elected, and left office on 16 April 2019.